This Acer gaming laptop checks all the right boxes for $1,300

-For any given laptop model there are an absurd number of configurations, and some of them are objectively worse than others despite being priced the same—no, there's no reason for it, it's just that gaming laptops are chaotic.
+For any given laptop model there are an absurd number of configurations, and some of them are objectively worse than others despite being priced the same—no, there's no good reason for it, gaming laptops are just miserably chaotic.

 Black Friday 2020 deals: the place to go for the all the best Black Friday bargains.